 The Croydon Children in Need rate is consistently higher than the regional and national rates every year.
-As at 31 March 2020, the rate was 457.1 children in need for every 10,000 children which equates to 4,339 children.
-This is a reduction on the previous rate of 479.0 per 10,000 children.
+As at 31 March 2021, the rate was 388.3 children in need for every 10,000 children.
+This is a reduction on the previous rate of 457.1 per 10,000 children.

-Figure 1 shows that the rate of child protection referrals to children's social care has decreased from the previous year's rate of 651.1 per 10,000 to 563.0 per 10,000 children but remains higher than both the regional and national averages.
+Figure 1 shows that the rate of child protection referrals to children's social care has been decreasing every year since 2018.
+The latest year figure is 462.2 per 10,000 compared to 563.0 per 10,000 children in the previous year.
+Despite the downward trend, the rate remains higher than both the regional and national averages.

-Figure 1 - Rate of referrals to children social care services per
+Figure 1 - Rate of referrals to children social care services per 10.000 children

-The number of section 47 enquiries, investigations undertaken where there is reasonable cause to suspect that a child is suffering or is likely to suffer significant harm, has been rising in Croydon since 2013/2014.
+The number of section 47 enquiries, investigations undertaken where there is reasonable cause to suspect that a child is suffering or is likely to suffer significant harm, has been rising in Croydon since 2014.

-Figure 2 shows that the rate of section 47 referrals in Croydon has been above the London and England rates for the last 3 years.
-The latest Croydon rate for 2019/2020 is 183.2 which is down on the previous year rate of 202.8 per 10,000 children.
+Figure 2 shows that the rate of section 47 referrals in Croydon was above the London and England rates from 2018 to 2020.
+The latest Croydon rate for 2021 is 150.6 per 10,000 children which is the same as the regional average and lower than the national average of 164.4 per 10,000 children.